 As a result, Filipino mining investment has steadily increased, with the Filipino Chamber of Mines estimating US$1.55 billion of mining investment in 2008 and US$2.76 billion in 2009, up from US$350 million in 2007.
 The Chamber, the Department of Environment and Natural Resources and the Mines and Geosciences Bureau predict the contribution of mining exports to the total export figures of the Philippines will continue to increase year-on-year over at least the next three to five years.

 Value Building Track Record

-Snowden: JORC Compliant upgrade (as at July 2009)
+Snowden: JORC Compliant resource upgrade (as at July 2009)

-- post-tax NPV of approximately US$739 million at a 8% discount rate
+- post-tax NPV of approximately US$739 million at an 8% discount rate

 - post-tax IRR of 21%

 - post-tax net cashflow of approximately US$3.7 billion

 - 20 million tonnes (“Mt”) per annum, block caving operation over an estimated 28 year mine life

 - Total capital investment cost of approximately US$1 billion over the duration of the project at 20 Mta and over 28 year mine life